 Sugar is the second culprit of poor sleep.
 When we’re tired, our body craves a quick hit of energy.
 This leads to making poor food choices leaving you nutritionally depleted.
 I’m sure you don’t crave celery sticks when you’ve had a poor nights sleep, but making better choices nutritionally and including lots of dark leafy greens are important to get enough minerals.
 Ensure that you have a green veggie at every meal and this is where supplementing can be very helpful.
 Continue your prenatal vitamin and products such as the Majka Nourishing Lactation Protein Powder have minerals to support your body thrive and sleep well.
 As a bonus, eating enough protein will help curb those sugar cravings.

-Simple nutrition tips to improve sleep:
+Simple nutrition tips to improve sleep for new moms:

 - Caffeine interferes with sleep quality in part by overstimulating the adrenal glands, cap your caffeine consumptions to 12 to 16 oz per day, before noon.